 Camping in Kobuk Valley National Park is a once-in-a-lifetime experience.
 Far from any roads, trails or signs of civilization, a camping trip in the park is a unique wilderness experience that is hard to find anywhere else in the world.
-Before you go, make sure to stop by the Northwest Arctic Heritage Center in Kotzebue to pick up your Kobuk Valley towel so you can make a video postcard of your trip.Backcountry Opportunities
+Before you go, make sure to stop by the Northwest Arctic Heritage Center in Kotzebue to visit the museum and chat with a ranger!Backcountry Opportunities

 Camping in the backcountry allows visitors to experience the best of Kobuk Valley National Park.
 Campers can hike through the tundra, climb the peaks of the Baird Mountains or walk across the sand at the Great Kobuk Sand Dunes.